 12 Ways to Transform Leftover Turkey

-You can add it to soups, stews, casseroles, stir-frys, fried rice, salads and more.
-It’s also a great way to add lean protein to your diet.
+You can add leftover turkey to soups, stews, casseroles, stir-frys, fried rice, salads and more.
+It’s also an easy way to add lean protein to your diet.

 Is it safe to eat leftover turkey?